pdffiller/styleguide-hooks/README.md

 ### Options - Data services

-If private repo - enable Vulnerability alerts.
-In public it enable by default.
+Enable Vulnerability alerts if the repo is private.
+In public repos it is enabled by default.

 ![Enabled Data Services](images/github_data_services.png)